globalseismology/avni/README.md

 ## Acknowledgments

 * Funded by the [National Science Foundation](http://nsf.gov) and the [Computational Infrastructure for Geodynamics](http://geodynamics.org).
-* We thank Göran Ekström, Adam Dziewonski, and other members of the open source and Earth Science community for their input and non-Github contributions.
+* A project like this one is a culmination of feedback and input from several excellent [colleagues and organizations](https://globalseismology.princeton.edu/about/people).
+We thank members of the open source and Earth Science community for their input and non-Github contributions.
 * Computational resources maintained by Princeton University accessible through the [AVNI website](http://avni.globalseismology.org).
 We thank the system administrators for assistance.

 <img src="docs/logos/NSF.png" width="100"> &nbsp; &nbsp; &nbsp; &nbsp; <img src="docs/logos/CIG_logo.png" width="200"> &nbsp; &nbsp; &nbsp; &nbsp; <img src="docs/logos/PU-standard.png" width="325">